allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 }
 ```

-After a few new features are added, it can end up more complex like this one.
+After a few new features are added, they can end up more complex like the one below.
 In the same query we ask for ten thousand additional objects from another data source.
-We can imagine that previous `p95` dashboard doesn’t have much value now because it is perfectly normal that the
+We can imagine that the previous `p95` dashboard doesn’t have much value now because it is perfectly normal that the
 computation time increases when we ask for additional data.
 The pagination plays a big role here, too.
 Both of these queries can still be executed at the same time and shouldn’t be measured by the same metric.